 A rapidly urbanised world

 Itvan Kenyeres, a creative ecologist from Hungary, believes that the solution lies in a completely different approach to the large and centralised single function facility of the past.
-Itvan has founded a company called Biopolus, to roll out new type of modern urban infrastructure called an ‘urban metabolic hub’.
+Itvan has founded a company called Biopolus, to roll out a new type of modern urban infrastructure called an ‘urban metabolic hub’.
 These are compact decentralised units that are linked together as part of an ‘operating system of engineered urban ecosystems’.
 By following this approach Biopolus claims it will be possible to “close metabolic loops within urban boundaries”, thus relieving pressure on our rural areas allowing them to recover.

 The insights that underpin Biopolus